 A PDM system helps cut out the manual labor of measuring products yourself or guessing at the materials they’re made from.
 This information is imported directly from factual sources, which reduces the likelihood of product description mistakes.
 Provide accurate and detailed product descriptions.
 This way, customers know what they are ordering.
 This reduces the financial burden of product returns.

 Since your product data management system syncs with your inventory management system, it also helps reduce inaccurate stock numbers.
 Customers find it very frustrating when they order a product, only to discover it is out of stock.
 This can be a major inconvenience.
 Your PDM system ensures you always know your inventory levels, which are automatically updated on your e-commerce site.

 Product descriptions should be thorough.
 This can reduce the likelihood of customers returning the product.
 Additionally, it can improve the customer experience.
 When your website provides relevant, organized and accurate information about your products, customers can get all the answers they need.

 No matter what e-commerce industry you’re in, it’s crucial to get your products to market as soon as possible.
 When you have products sitting in inventory as you prepare listings, you’re losing money.
 In the time it takes you to put together product data for your listing, your competitor may already actively list the same exact product.

 To be the first one to bring this product to market, you must act fast and get your product description prepared as soon as your inventory is ready to ship.
-With a PDM system, your product data and information is organized and all in one place.
+With a PDM system, your product data and information are organized and all in one place.
 It’s quick and easy for you to get your product to market when you don’t have the time-consuming task of hunting down information for the product description and specifications.

 A comprehensive product description not only helps customers learn more about products on your website — it also increases the searchability of your products online.
 Product descriptions that are detailed and include important information are more likely to appear at the top of search engine results.
 This increases visibility and can help to attract more customers.